Field Trips for Prague, Czech Republic

 Due to the current world health situation, field trips are subject to change during Fall 2020.
 Please contact your Program Advisor for more information.

 You are encouraged to participate in the organized field trips, which are included in your program fees.
 These excursions generally take place on Fridays or Saturdays.
-In addition to the including program field trips, you'll also have field trips as part of many of your courses and have numerous informal activities that expose you to the local culture as well.
+In addition to the included program field trips, you'll also have field trips as part of many of your courses and have numerous informal activities that expose you to the local culture.
 Destinations may change at the discretion of the Resident Director.

 The following are possible destinations, view term calendars for specifics.

 The fortress of Terezín was built in the eighteenth century as a garrison town to protect the Austrian Empire borders.
 In 1939, the German Nazis occupied the Czech Republic and turned Terezín into a concentration camp for both Czech Jews and opponents of the cruel regime.
 The trip includes a guided tour through the camp, a lecture, and a visit to the famous museum of child inmates’ paintings.
 The small town of Lidice is another WWII memorial site—the town was completely wiped out and its citizens killed as the Nazi leaders wanted to scare the people from all occupied territories.
 The third destination of the trip is the regional capital, Litomĕřice.
 Founded in the tenth century, it is one of the oldest Czech royal towns.
 It is known for its historical monuments, architecture, and serves as a guide to the troubled twentieth-century history of Central Europe.